 i) if the dispute is between a member and another member—a person appointed by the Committee; or

-ii) if the dispute is between a member and the Committee or the Association—a person appointed or employed by the Dispute Settlement Centre of Victoria.
+ii) if the dispute is between a member and the Committee or the Association—a panel of three life members of the Association, which will be nominated to serve and named in the Annual Management Plan outlined in Part 4.
+The panel may not comprise members of the Committee.
+This panel will mediate and arbitrate, and will be guided by this document and at law in rendering a decision.
+It shall also have the power to undertake its own investigations as it deems necessary to determine a suitable outcome.

 (3) A mediator appointed by the Committee may be a member or former member of the Association but in any case must not be a person who—